bikrantmishrageo2005/OIL-BEARING-ZONE-PREDICTION-AI-/README.md

 # OIL-BEARING-ZONE-PREDICTION-AI-
 A Geo-AI project that uses synthetic seismic attributes to classify potential oil-bearing zones.
 The dataset is generated using basic geophysical rules, and a Random Forest model is trained to detect oil vs non-oil regions.
 Includes visualizations, feature importance, and evaluation.

+This project uses a synthetic seismic dataset to explore how machine learning can help identify possible oil-bearing zones.
+I generated realistic seismic attributes such as amplitude, frequency, impedance, density, and seismic velocity to simulate subsurface behavior.
+Based on basic geophysical rules (for example, high impedance combined with moderate amplitude and slightly lower frequency often indicates hydrocarbon zones), I created a target label to classify each sample as oil-bearing or non-oil-bearing.

+For the model, I used a Random Forest classifier because it handles non-linear geological relationships well and gives clear feature importance.
+The workflow includes data creation, preprocessing, a simple train–test split, model training, evaluation, and interpretation of results.
+I also added geological visualizations such as a correlation heatmap and an impedance–amplitude scatter plot to understand the clustering between oil and non-oil zones.
+This project is an early attempt to combine seismic attributes with AI, and the next step is to replace synthetic data with actual seismic logs or well-log data.